BrettVerney/bannerMaker/README.md

 box_width = int(76)
 padding = int(4)
 ```
-You can also modify the heeading at the top of the banner:
+You can also modify the heading at the top of the banner:
 ```
 heading = ('WARNING')
 ```